syncfusion-content/xamarin-docs/Xamarin/Popup/FAQ.md

 {% endhighlight %}
 {% endtabs %}

-## How to disable the shadow around the popup view?
+## How to disable the shadow around the Xamarin.Forms popup view?

 By default, a shadow will be shown around the popup view.
-To disable this shadow around the popup set the `SfPopupLayout.PopupView.PopupStyle.HasShadow` to false.
+To disable this shadow around the popup, set the `SfPopupLayout.PopupView.PopupStyle.HasShadow` to false.

 {% tabs %}